 - Sapiens by UI8: Need humans to customize?
 UI8, the extensive marketplace for all things design has this neat tool.

-- Limitless Designs: This is a free collection of avatars that you can use for both commercial or personal projects.
+- Limitless Designs: This is a free collection of avatars that you can use for both commercial and personal projects.

 - Isometric Love: All your search for “cute isometric illustration” ends right here.
 You can even customize them accordingly.